It seems everyone has a story to tell or advice to give about a friend who travelled or something they did

 We have added this logo to the greatest offending countries in the summary section.

-It's a sorry fact, but most countries after an economic or similar crisis will become cheaper - for example Ukraine in 2014, Argentina in 2002, South Africa in 2016 and Russia in 2015.
-A smart way to travel much cheaper.
+It's a sorry fact, but most countries after an economic or similar crisis will become cheaper - that is pretty much any developing country after the coronavirus crisis.
+A smart way to travel much cheaper (as long as it is safe to visit).
 It is also important to be wary of budgets quoted on travel blogs that are not current.
 Movements in currencies can make a big difference.
+Many currencies depreciated significantly against the dollar - and other hard currencies - in 2020.

 For more detailed daily average costs please refer to the country summary section on this site, where suggested basic daily budgets are listed for over 85 nations.
 Or for the most detailed information, a country guidebook or planning guide is recommended.